Bumper

 2. Take your kitchen shears and make a cut along the bottom taking off the keel all the way from the pelvic (bottom) fins to just beyond the vent.
 This cut needs to be deep enough that you can open the bottom of the fish.

 3. Make the usual cuts around the collar extending them down to behind the pelvic fins.
-Cut the spine from the top with your kitchen shears, pull the head off and discard.
+Cut the backbone from the top with your kitchen shears, pull the head off and discard.

 4. Remove any innards that didn't come out with the head and scrape down to the backbone.
 Rinse clean.